Information for family dispute resolution practitioners

-If you are looking for information on how to become a FDR practitioner visit the Becoming a family dispute resolution practitioner page.
+If you are looking for information on how to become an FDR practitioner, visit the Becoming a family dispute resolution practitioner page.

 For more information about services and advice for families, visit the Family Relationship Online website.

 Accredited FDR practitioners are bound by obligations to their clients as well as obligations to remain accredited.

 FDR practitioners must:

 - ensure continued access to a suitable complaints mechanism that can be used by your clients

 - maintain professional indemnity insurance

 - meet professional development requirements to undertake at least 24 hours professional development activities for every 2 years of accreditation

 - keep this department up to date if you cease to practice as an FDR practitioner and anything else relevant to your accreditation.

-FDR practitioners must assess clients' suitability for family dispute resolution, ensure the confidentiality and inadmissibility of sessions and provide particular information to clients.
+FDR practitioners must assess the parties in dispute's suitability for family dispute resolution, ensure the confidentiality and inadmissibility of sessions and provide particular information to clients.

 The following fact sheet on obligations will provide helpful information: